QuantEcon/lecture-python.myst/_sources/ge_arrow.md

  * $v^i(a,s)$ is the maximum expected discounted utility  that consumer $i$ with current financial wealth $a$ can attain in state $s$.

-The value function satisfies the Bellman equation
+The optimal  value function satisfies the Bellman equation

 $$
 v^i(a, s) = \max_{c, \hat a(s')} \left\{ u_i(c) + \beta \sum_{s'} v^i[\hat a(s'),s'] \pi (s' | s) \right\}